First Aid for Scalding: How to Treat Hot Water Burn Injury

 What’s the Difference Between Burns and Scalds?

 Burns and scalds are both forms of thermal injury.
-Treatment for both is generally similar, but scalds are typically confined to the outer layers of skin, while burns can cause extensive damage to deep tissue.
+Treatment for both is generally similar, but scalds are typically confined to the outer layers of skin, while burns causes extensive damage to deep tissue.

 First-degree burn or superficial burn is associated with scalds.
 It usually causes immediate pain.
-But if the hot water stays on the skin or covers a large body area, it can cause lasting damage.
-Severe burns can be and may even lead to death.
+But if the hot water stays on the skin or covers a large body area, it causes lasting damage.
+Severe burns leads to death.

 scalding hot water burn

-Hot water burns can result from various sources, including:
+Hot water burns results from various sources, including:

 • Boiling Water: Spills or splashes from boiling water while cooking or preparing hot beverages are common causes of burns.

-• Steam: Steam from cooking pots, kettles, or other appliances can scald the skin if it comes into contact.
+• Steam: Steam from cooking pots, kettles, or other appliances scalds the skin if it comes into contact.

-• Hot Tap Water: Water heaters set at high temperatures can lead to scald injuries, particularly in children or the elderly.
+• Hot Tap Water: Water heaters set at high temperatures leads to scald injuries, particularly in children or the elderly.

 • Hot Bath or Shower Water: Testing the water temperature before entering a bath or shower is essential to avoid scalds.